agattu1/Ditto.live-Demo-Apps/README.md

 > Without Apache (or an alternative like Nginx), PHP files wouldn’t execute—they’d just download as text!
 But the thing is, Nginx is more efficeint for high traffic apps.
 Using Node.js/Python/Ruby → They have their own servers (Express, Django, Rails)

+Apache is the "bridge" between your browser and PHP/MySQL.
+MAMP bundles Apache so you don’t have to install/config it manually.